Saint-Étienne: History

 Named after Saint Stephen, the city first appears in the historical record in the Middle Ages as Saint-Étienne de Furan (after the River Furan, a tributary of the Loire).
+At the close of the 12th century St Étienne was a parish of the Pays de Gier belonging to the abbey of Valbenoîte.
 In the 13th century, it was a small borough around the church dedicated to Saint Stephen.
 On the upper reaches of the Furan, near the Way of St. James, the Abbey of Valbenoîte had been founded by the Cistercians in 1222.
+At the beginning of the 15th century Charles VII permitted the town to erect fortifications.
 In the late 15th century, it was a fortified village defended by walls built around the original nucleus.

 From the 16th century, Saint-Étienne developed an arms manufacturing industry and became a market town.
 It was this which accounted for the town's importance, although it also became a centre for the manufacture of ribbons and passementerie starting in the 17th century.

 Later, it became a mining centre of the Loire coal mining basin.
 The Hôtel de Ville (City Hall) was completed in 1830.

 In the first half of the 19th century, it was only a chief town of an arrondissement in the département of the Loire, with a population of 33,064 in 1832.
 The concentration of industry prompted these numbers to rise rapidly to 110,000 by about 1880.
 It was this growing importance of Saint-Étienne that led to its being made seat of the prefecture and the departmental administration on 25 July 1855, when it became the chief town in the département and seat of the prefect, replacing Montbrison, which was reduced to the status of chief town of an arrondissement.
 Saint-Étienne absorbed the commune of Valbenoîte and several other neighbouring localities on 31 March 1855.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.